Thomas-Walker-Lynch/DA2X/doc/context.md

 * Pads

   A data pad is a fixed length memory buffer shared by multiple conveyances.
 It may be bound to any number of types.
-In C we will declare these types in advance as structs, leading to pad type being a union of structs.
+In C we will declare these types in advance as `struct`s, leading to pad type being a union of `struct`s.

   Because conveyances do not return, there is no reason to place their arguments nor a return address on to the stack.
 Instead, to pass arguments to a conveyance we write